syncfusion-content/maui-docs/MAUI/Converters/Converters.md

 # Syncfusion .NET MAUI Converters

-## Getting started with Syncfusion .NET MAUI Converters

-Most applications developed using XAML depend on value converters.
-As you know, .NET MAUI is a cross-platform framework for creating native mobile and desktop apps with C# and XAML, so when you develop a .NET MAUI app, you will need an arsenal of converters at your disposal.

 Syncfusion are helping rid you of the hassle of writing common converters from scratch by providing a set of 24 new .NET MAUI value converters.
-This section explains you the steps to configure a Converters in a real-time scenario
+This section explains you the steps to configure a Converters in a real-time scenario.

 ## Adding a Syncfusion Maui Core reference

 Syncfusion .NET MAUI Converters are available in [Nuget.org](https://www.nuget.org/).
 To add [Converters](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.Converters.html?tabs=tabid-1) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and then install it.

-## Adding a namespace
+**Adding a namespace**

 Step 1: Add the NuGet to the project as discussed in the above reference section.